sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/storm-rain/data-study/README.md

 # Rainfall data study

+There is a 100+ GB dataset of rainfall data from over 10,000 rainfall stations.

+First of all, I discarded all data that doesn't at least cover the timerange 2000-2020.
+Datasets ending before 2020 were discarded, as were datasets starting after 2000.

+Then I aggregated the original daily data into yearly data, summing up the rainfall data.
+I also took averages for TMAX and TMIN.
+The script performing these basic calculations was tested locally with various manufactured test cases.

+Then once the data is in yearly data, it is ripe for linear regression.
+This is also performed with a script tested locally on manufactured test cases.

+# Notes

 GHCN: https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily

 So there's a PDF on what the columns mean.
 Data in CSV format, downloadable via HTTPs, lots of wonderful datasets, takes a bit to load, and there's way too much to download it all.